antoniodecinque99/computational_intelligence42/lab1/README.md

 The algorithm is starting by picking the longest list as a starting point (i.e. the first list in the ordered list of lists).

-At this, point the solution is `sol = [0, 3, 4, 7, 9]`.
+At this point the solution is `sol = [0, 3, 4, 7, 9]`.
 From now on, the algorithm will look for the most promising lists to add.

 This is done by using the following heuristic function `h(x)`.
 For each list `x` in the problem set we compute:
 - **common elements** between `x` and `sol`